-practices include sound management structures, employee relations, remuneration of staff and tax compliance

-What is the policy to assess good governance practices of the investee companies?
+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance What is the policy to assess good governance practices of the investee companies?
 To determine whether and when a company does not adopt, or no longer adopts, good governance practices, we have implemented a process on two levels:

-In accordance with our common exclusion framework, sovereign and corporate issuers subject to international sanctions or implicated in violations of the United Nations Global Compact are excluded from our initial investment universes for all our investment vehicles.
+In accordance with our common exclusion framework, sovereign and corporate issuers subject to international sanctions, located in non-cooperative tax jurisdictions or implicated in violations of the United Nations Global Compact are excluded from our initial investment universes for all our investment vehicles.